linux-lock/bpflock/docs/memory-protections.md

   sudo kimgban -p none
   ```

-* Restrict mode, access is allowed only for processes in the initial mnt namespace:
+* Restrict mode: access is allowed only for processes in the initial pid namespace:
   ```bash
   sudo kimgban
   sudo kimgban -p restrict
   ```

-* Restrict mode, access is allowed only for processes in the initial mnt namespace.
+* Restrict mode: access is allowed only for processes in the initial pid namespace.
 Access from all other processes is denied, with an exception to allow only the bpf writes to user RAM operation:

   ```bash
   sudo kimgban -p restrict -a bpf_write
   ```

-* Restrict mode, access is allowed only for processes in the initial mnt namespace, Access from all other processes is denied, with exceptions to access debugfs, raw I/O port and loading of unsigned modules operations:
+* Restrict mode: access is allowed only for processes in the initial pid namespace, Access from all other processes is denied, with exceptions to access debugfs, raw I/O port and loading of unsigned modules operations:
   ```bash
   sudo kimgban -p restrict \
     -a debugfs,ioport,unsigned_module